 But cleaning up after your kids all the time is exhausting!
 Help your toddlers take part in clean-up time by reinforcing the concept during reading time.

-This book, Clean-Up Time is a lovely book that drives home the message.
+Clean-Up Time is a lovely book that drives home the message.

-40. Going to the Potty
+41. Going to the Potty

 Potty training or potty learning timelines are different for a lot of people, but in our house, we start between ages 2-3 (closer to 3).
-If you’re planning on tackling this sooner, definitely consider getting some books like this one to help!

 Going to the Potty by Fred Rogers of Mister Rogers’ Neighborhood is a fantastic book with real images of children learning how to use the potty.
 The book takes a very positive approach to the subject, which is perfect.

-41. The Free Spirit Play Kit Book Bundle
+42. The Free Spirit Play Kit Book Bundle

-The Free Spirit Play Kit Book Bundle, for months 34, 35, and 36 introduces the first hardcover book in the Lovevery book bundle series, A Day at the Beach.
+The Free Spirit Play Kit Book Bundle, for months 34, 35, and 36, introduces the first hardcover book in the Lovevery book bundle series, A Day at the Beach.

-This book introduces empathy, which does not come naturally!
-The other board book has lift-the-flap features and a morning routine, all fun things for a 2-year-old!
+The other board book has lift-the-flap features and a morning routine, all fun things for a 2-year-old.

-Montessori Books for Age 3-4
+Best Montessori Books for 3-Year-Olds

-Emotional literacy involves having self-awareness and recognizing your own feelings.
 Most importantly, it’s about knowing how to manage them, such as staying calm when you’re angry or reassuring yourself when in doubt.
 I personally feel like the current generation of parents is breaking generational cycles in this area.

 It can be “easy” for a parent to isolate a child when they’re having big feelings (think: go to your room for a time-out), but that’s the kind of behavior that’ll land a child in therapy when they’re an adult.